gtiosclub/Guess-the-Number-Tutorial/part2.md

 <p align="center"> <img src="/images/guessLabel.png" align="center"> </p>

-Go ahead and do the same linking process to the text field in the view, and name that connection `guessTextField`.
-Within the Attributes tab for this text field though, scroll until you find `Keyboard Type` and change it to `Number Pad`.
+Do the same linking process to the text field in the view, and name that connection `guessTextField`.
+Then go to the  **Attributes tab** for the text field and scroll until you find `Keyboard Type`.
+Change it to `Number Pad`.
 This will only allow numbers to be inputted into the text field.

 ### Next Time